XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 You can use this code as a starting point and customize it to suit your needs.
 For example, you might want to add more columns to the table.
 You can also check out the [XRP Ledger Explorer](https://livenet.xrpl.org/) to see how the transaction details are displayed.

 ### Step 5: Running the App

+A wallet app is not complete without a way to run it.
+In this step, we will set up the vite bundler to run the app.

 1. Set up vite bundler, copy the code written below to the vite.config.js file.